AlexandreHugoMathieu/pvfault_detection/README.md

 This project:
 - Simulates defaults: fixed shading, bypass diode short circuit, soiling and inverter clipping
-- Include detection methods to detect those defaults
+- Includes detection methods to detect those defaults
-- Implement a range of pv model such as the PAPM from King: King, D & Kratochvil, J & Boyson, W. (2004).
+- Implements and allows to emprically fit a range of pv model such as the PAPM from King: King, D & Kratochvil, J & Boyson, W. (2004).
 Photovoltaic Array Performance Model.
 8. 10.2172/919131.

 ## Setup